-Professor A. Otten (chairman, Department of Romance languages) Assistant Professors Siebring, Vila (program adviser) Visiting Lecturer Cortina Instructor Tagle
+Professor A. Otten (chairman, Department of Romance languages) Assistant Professor Vila (adviser for Spanish) Visiting Instructor Siebring Visiting Lecturer Cortina

 STUDENTS may declare for a program of concentration in Spanish after having completed two units of college Spanish with a minimum grade of C (2.0).
 The program of concentration includes eight regular courses and an interim.
 The regular courses are 201-202, 207-208, 303-304 or 307-308, and two courses chosen from 205, 305, or 306.
 Cognates in another foreign language through the 200-level, European or Latin American history, English literature, philosophy, history of music, or history of art are recommended.
 All courses above 102 meet core requirements in foreign language; all courses above 205 meet core requirements in the fine arts.